 Sempra’s business is doing well: Both revenues and earnings are trending higher amid a favorable economic backdrop.

 Plus, the company is continuing its energy diversification efforts by expanding its liquid natural gas (LNG) business, something which the company feels can help fuel sustainable long-term growth.

 The dividend yield on SRE stock sits right around 2.6%.
 That isn’t great, but it’s right around where the yield has been over the past several years.

 Duke Energy (DUK)

 Next up is electric power and gas utility giant Duke Energy (NYSE:DUK).
 Much like the other names on this list, Duke’s operations are stable and healthy.
-That said, DUK stock is up more than 9% year-to-date with a dividend yield of 4%.
+That said, DUK stock was up more than 7% in 2019 with a dividend yield north of 4%.

 Business remains fine, mostly thanks to favorable weather and strengthening economic conditions.
 And Duke’s revenues and earnings have been trending consistently higher at a slow and stable rate.

 This level of growth should persist for the next several years as economic conditions remain solid.

 American Water Works Company (AWK)